Arena Națională: Usage

 The National Stadium is a Category 4 venue and as such, it hosted the UEFA Europa League 2011–12 final, as announced by UEFA at Nyon on 29 January 2009.
 It was required to host at least two major events beginning in July 2011, one with an attendance of 10,000 and the second with an attendance of at least 40,000.

 The stadium also hosted The International 2021, the annual world championship for the video game Dota 2, in October 2021.
 This came after the original hosts, Sweden, did not classify esports as a sporting event, making it more difficult for players to procure visas to the country.

 History

 The official inauguration was initially scheduled for 10 August 2011, and was to feature a football match between Romania and Argentina.

-However, on 26 July, Argentina officially cancelled the friendly match after their manager Sergio Batista departed the team, so the stadium was instead inaugurated on 6 September 2011, with a UEFA Euro 2012 Group D qualifier match between Romania and France.
-The game ended 0–0 in front of a crowd of 49,137.
+However, on 26 July, Argentina officially cancelled the friendly match after their manager Sergio Batista departed the team.

+The stadium was inaugurated on 6 September 2011, with a UEFA Euro 2012 Group D qualifier match between Romania and France.
+In the front of 49,137 fans, Romania and France drew 0–0.
+The result meant that Romania lost any chance of qualifying for the tournament, hosted by neighbours Ukraine and Poland.

 Notable attendances

+The highest audience for a football match was achieved at an exhibition game between Romania's "Golden Generation" and the "World Stars" team, ended with a 3–2 score, which brought 54.967 spectators at the stadium.
+It was the retirement match of arguably the best Romanian national team ever.

-The highest audience for a football game was achieved at the 2014 FIFA World Cup qualification match between Romania and Netherlands, hosted on 16 October 2012, which brought 53,329 people to the stadium.
+The second highest audience for a football game was achieved at the Liga 1 football match between FCSB and CFR Cluj hosted on 11 May 2024, which brought 54,673 people to the stadium.

-The second largest audience was hosted at the UEFA Europa League Final on 9 May 2012.
+Another large audience was hosted at the UEFA Europa League final on 9 May 2012.
 The game between the two Spanish teams, Atlético Madrid and Athletic Bilbao, brought 52,347 people to the stadium.

+Another match with a notable audience was between Romania and Switzerland on 21 November 2023, in the qualifying stage of the UEFA Euro 2024 final tournament.
+With 50,224 people in the stands, Romania won 1–0, thus making it the winner of Group I and giving it a place in Pot 2 for the final tournament in Germany.